-For more information on this performance or other Fine Arts events, please contact the Fine Arts box office at 316-295-5677 or email@example.com.
+For more information about this event or other Fine Arts events, please contact the Fine Arts Box Office at 316-295-5677 or email@example.com.